dr0nius/twilio-mindstorms/README.md

 In order for the token generator to apply a valid signature, we will also need an API signing key.

-- Navigate to [Sync Tools](https://www.twilio.com/console/sync/tools) console and click “Create new API Key”.
+- Navigate to [Sync Tools](https://www.twilio.com/console/sync/tools) console and click "Create new API Key".
-- Friendly name: type “Droid controller key”.
+- Friendly name: type "Droid controller key".
-- Key type: leave as “Standard”.
+- Key type: leave as "Standard".
 - Note the resulting SID and Secret fields, we are going to need to use them in the token generator.

 ![Create Sync API Key](images/create-key.png)

 - Navigate to [Functions Configuration](https://www.twilio.com/console/runtime/functions/configure) console.
-- Under “Environment Variables”, click the “(+)” button and set “TWILIO_API_KEY” as the name.
+- Under "Environment Variables", click the "(+)" button and set "TWILIO_API_KEY" as the name.
 Copy & paste API key SID from the earlier step as its value.
-- Add another variable called “TWILIO_API_SECRET” and copy & paste API key secret as its value.
+- Add another variable called "TWILIO_API_SECRET" and copy & paste API key secret as its value.
-- Click “Save” and observe a confirming toast notification.
+- Click "Save" and observe a confirming toast notification.

 ![Function with Sync Token Generator](images/function-configuration.png)